lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 [rules](https://eslint.org/docs/rules/) that ESLint exposes to us.
 But it is not a very good idea for multiple reasons:

--   It is time consumming
+-   It is time consuming
 -   It is hard to maintain
 -   It reflects your *own* understanding of JavaScript